 Fishing can be frustrating!
 You might end up spending hours setting up your rig and waiting for a catch, only to end up empty-handed!
 Using the right bait can be a lifesaver.
 Among others, nightcrawlers are amongst the best worms to bring on your next fishing trip!

 If you want to use nightcrawlers, you do not have to buy them every time!
 Instead, you can set up a mini farm in your backyard!
-This way, you will not only be making the most out of kitchen scraps, but you can also easily access the worms that you need as baits.
+This way, you will not only be making the most out of kitchen scraps, but you can also easily access the worms that you need as bait.

 Interested in learning how to raise nightcrawlers for fishing?
 We got your back!
 Read on and learn from some of the valuable insights we’ll be sharing in this short article.